Connector for OData

 Silverlight OData Explorer

-A further tool for running and analyzing OData requests in the browser (requires Microsoft Silverlight Plugin), which you can download here.
+Another tool for executing and analyzing OData queries in the browser (requires Microsoft Silverlight plugin), which you can download here.

 -